-It can be frustrating to figure out how to get rid of fruit flies in compost piles.
+It can be frustrating to deal with fruit flies in compost piles.
 These easy tricks will substantially reduce their population.

 I have to admit, when I first started composting, I was horrified to find bugs in my pile.
 I didn’t want earwigs and sow bugs in there!
 What I didn’t realize is that those bugs were all a part of the decomposition process.
 Some bugs commonly found in compost actually feed on the decaying matter, while some feed on other bugs.